soorajmr/moviemeta/README.md

 ## Contents of the repository

-* The notebooks directory has all Jupyter notebooks that implement data cleaning and various analyses.
-For an index, see the [process notebook] (https://github.com/soorajmr/moviemeta/blob/master/notebooks/process_book.ipynb)
+* The notebooks directory has all the Jupyter notebooks that implement data cleaning and various analyses using LDA, Doc2Vec, etc. For an index, see the [process notebook] (https://github.com/soorajmr/moviemeta/blob/master/notebooks/process_book.ipynb)

 * The resources directory contains references and other information.
  * [Initial questions that drove the analyses] (resources/Questions.md)